electionscience/vote.electionscience.org/README.md

   ```
   approval\_frame/local\_settings.py already exists in .gitignore.

-5. Also, in development, set the DEBUG variable in approval\_frame/local\_settings.py
+5. Also, in development, set the DEBUG variable to True in the approval\_frame/local\_settings.py
   ```
   DEBUG = True
   ```